open-data-fabric/open-data-fabric/rfcs/002-logical-data-hashes.md

 Use cases we want to cover are:
 - **Integrity Checks** - ensuring that data is not tampered after downloading it from untrusted source
-- **Equivalence Checks** - after replaying the transformation ensure result is the same as one presented by the dataset owner (transfomration result is not spoofed)
+- **Equivalence Checks** - after replaying the transformation ensure result is the same as one presented by the dataset owner (transformation result is not spoofed)
 - **Content Addressability** - being able to store data in a content-addressable system (e.g. IPFS)

 A standard practice for these is through use of **cryptographic digests** (hash sums).
 Git, blockchain, Docker, IPFS are few of many examples.

 The one big problem with this approach is **reproducibility**.
 ODF's core guarantee that repeating the same transformation always produces identical result.
 Reproducibility requires perfect determinism.
-While ODF goes a long way in improving likelyhood of determinism in the engines, some non-determinism may also come from the coordinator.
+While ODF goes a long way in improving likelihood of determinism in the engines, some non-determinism may also come from the coordinator.

 The task of writing output data is delegated to the coordinator.
 We are currently using Parquet format for on-disk representation.
 Parquet format is **non-reproducible** (non-deterministic) - writing logically identical data with different implementations or different versions of the libraries may produce files that are different on the binary level.